 All background results are received by (first and last name) through the State File Transfer Service.
 Results are printed and stored in a locked filing cabinet in the business office until a determination for employment is made.
 Only authorized personnel that have undergone Privacy and Security Information have access to printed criminal history record information.
-Authorized recipients of CHRI include Business manager (name).
+Authorized recipients of CHRI include the Business Manager.

-Printed background checks are reviewed by the Business Manager (name) and a determination form is completed.
-If any adverse results are present on the background check, it is given to the for final determination of eligibility.
-(Entity Name) utilizes a determination form and the CHRI is then shredded.
+Printed background checks are reviewed by the Business Manager and a determination form is completed.
+If any adverse results are present on the background check, it is given to the Business Manager for final determination of eligibility.
+Business Manager utilizes a determination form and the CHRI is then shredded.